SyedHuzaifa007/Python-Tools/README.md

 # Python-Tools
-This repository consists of useful python tools created by me
+This repository consists of useful tools made in python created by me
-- These are free tools
+- These are free tools and